Royal Navy Aircraft -

 Fleet's use by the Axis forces.
 Flown by Lt J M Christian RN, with Observer Sub Lt

-This is the old Frog Kit (also available from Revell, Novo and Eastern Express etc.), marked up with some basic decals from my spares box.
+This is the old Frog Kit (also available from Revell, Novo and Eastern Express etc.) with some spare decals from the Octopus kit above.
 It's not a very accurate representation, particularly beneath the wings, where the storage for the single dive bomb is completely missing.
+Its wing chord is also woefully too narrow (compare with the Octopus kit above).

 This limited run kit is not the easiest, cheapest, or indeed most accurate kit around.
 But let's be honest; Roc kits are pretty thin on the ground!